 Protect your compass from the sun when not using your boat.
 Strong sunlight may decrease the life of your compass.
-Custom fit covers are available from Ritchie.

 Ritchie compasses require very little care.
 To remove salt spray deposits or dirt, rinse the entire compass with clean, fresh water and wipe carefully with a damp cloth.
 Important Note: Never Use Chemical or Abrasive Cleaners.